 Volumes can be created with the mkfs.xtreemfs command line utility.
-Please see man mkfs.xtreemfs for a full list of options and usage.
+Please see mkfs.xtreemfs --help or man mkfs.xtreemfs for a full list of options and usage.

-When creating a volume, it is recommended to specify the authorization policy (see Sec.
-7.2).
+When creating a volume, you can specify the authorization policy (see Sec.
+7.2) with the option --access-control-policy (respectively -a).
 If not specified, POSIX permissions/ACLs will be chosen by default.
 Unlike most other policies, authorization policies cannot be changed afterwards.

-In addition, it is recommended to set a default striping policy (see Sec.
+In addition, it is possible to set a default striping policy (see Sec.
 7.4).
 If no per-file or per-directory default striping policy overrides the volume's default striping policy, the volume's policy is assigned to all newly created files.
 If no volume policy is explicitly defined when creating a volume, a RAIDo policy with a stripe size of 128kB and a width of 1 will be used as the default policy.

-A volume with a POSIX permission model, a stripe size of 256kB and a stripe width of 1 (i.e. all stripes will reside on the same OSD) can be created as follows:
+A volume with the default options (POSIX permission model, a stripe size of 128 kB and a stripe width of 1 (i.e. all stripes will reside on the same OSD)) can be created as follows:

-'''

-$> mkfs.xtreemfs -a POSIX -p RAIDO -s 256 -w 1 \

-my-mrc-host.com:32636/myVolume

-'''
+\$> mkfs.xtreemfs my-mrc-host.com/myVolume